 The bowlers of California have kept the promise made to our Veterans in 1950, “We won’t forget you”.

-LABA Hall Of Famer Rusty Bryant, NLAC USBC Hall Of Famer Gary Montomery & NLAC USBC President Tish Plotkin present Charles Kenny with 2017 NLAC USBC Hall Of Fame Plaque
+2017 Hall of Fame Inductee Presentaion - LABA Hall Of Fame Rusty Bryant, NLAC USBC Hall Of Fame Gary Montomery & NLAC USBC President Tish Plotkin present Charles Kenny with NLAC USBC Hall Of Fame Plaque

 Thank you Tish Plotkin for serving as NLAC USBC President (2015-2017).
 Presented by Tom Leigh at the 2017 Officer Appreciation Luncheon at BRC Sands Bowl.

 for being inducted into the 2018 California USBC Association Hall of Fame for Superior Performance